FREE SHIPPING ON ORDERS OVER $50

 Put simply, whey protein is the mixture of proteins isolated during the separation of whey in the process of making cheese.
 Whey was once considered a waste product until cheese producers learned that the liquid portion of the cheese-making process they were discarding was rich with proteins and had real value.
 In fact, the waste in the form of whey was once something of an environmental hazard until it was found that there were health benefits that could be derived from whey.

 During cheese production, some of the liquid parts of milk coagulate and this becomes cheese.
 Other liquid parts are separated and this contains whey.
 Look at the liquid on top of your yogurt.
 That is whey.
+Once the whey is separated during cheese production, it is processed further to make a powder that is dense with proteins.
+This can be used in protein supplements in the form of shakes and protein bars.

 On its own, whey does not taste very good.
 That is why it is usually mixed with flavorings like chocolate and strawberry to make it palatable.
 Even some whey protein supplements can have chalky consistency and must be mixed into a shake to make them palatable.
 The market and technology have driven the development of whey protein supplements that taste better.